Radiation Therapy, B.S.

 Admission criteria include:

-- Minimum cumulative GPA of 2.70 on a 4.00 scale for all applicants, freshman and transfer students.
+- Minimum cumulative GPA of 2.80 on a 4.00 scale for all applicants.

 - Professional coursework in the radiation therapy program is concentrated in the fourth year of the curriculum.
-Students may enter as a freshman or as a transfer student, depending on program availability.
+Students may enter as freshmen or transfer students, depending on program availability.

 Transfer Applicants